 Willem Rossouw: “Customers will, without a doubt, save on the ongoing operational expenses of having onsite support technicians as well as ongoing maintenance and support cost.
 Furthermore, they will have greater freedom to move from one vendor to another.
 The competition will be largely in the service quality from the vendor, to attract and retain customers, and of course the monthly bill.
 In terms of security, it all depends on what the security mandate is for the customer’s business.
 Most viable SaaS vendors are certified to the teeth to conform to national and international security and other regulations.”

 Many services come with licences for the number of users per company.
 Do you view this practice as business-friendly?
 Are these contracts flexible enough to accommodate changes as your business responds to market trends?
 Would you prefer a model where the number of users does not affect the lease agreement?

-Brian Timperley: “There is no perfect licensing model but the number of users in an organisation is probably the most fair of the ways to do so.
-Any business worth its salt should understand their business from a per user basis; how much net profit after tax (NPAT) each employee is worth to their organisation.
+Brian Timperley: “There is no perfect licensing model but the number of users in an organisation is probably the fairest of the ways to do so.
+Any business worth its salt should understand their business from a per-user basis; how much net profit after tax (NPAT) each employee is worth to their organisation.
 It is a strong way to understand the value and scalability of your business.

 We believe this licensing model is the most scalable, most fair and most practical way to do it.
 It will depend on the type of solution put in place.
 Microsoft and Google follow the practice of per user, per month, so there is definitely merit in this approach.”